-The Reply All - Uniquely Diverse programme aims to create a community that gives space and visibility to diversity, inclusion and accessibility, leveraging on the intrinsic nature of Reply: a network of companies that celebrate differences.
-Reply has employees from 154 different nationalities in its Group; with 13 nationality groups having more than 40 employees.
+The Reply All - Uniquely Diverse programme aims to create a community that gives space and visibility to diversity, inclusion and accessibility, leveraging on the intrinsic nature of Reply: a network of companies that are committed to embracing differences.

 The aim of the programme is to discuss and debate issues relating to inclusion and diversity to stimulate continuous improvement.
 Having diverse teams, with people of different genders, ages, ethnicities, cultures, backgrounds, educations, experiences and preferences, is a valuable asset to the company.
 Guided by the principles of transparency, fairness and openness to dialogue, it proposes new ways of working together and learning from each other, recognising that the best solutions and most innovative ideas come from diversity.
 In particular, Women in Tech, which has been active since 8 March 2019, is one of the strongest strands of the Reply All: Uniquely Diverse programme and continues to provide an opportunity to discuss the role of women in the IT & Business world and to identify activities to further increase the presence of women in Reply's reference sector.